To learn about how this page came to be, click on this link: What We Wish We Knew.

 I wish my students knew that I care about them.
 This may seem cheesy or insincere, but I promise you it’s not.
 For one, my students are human beings and I care about all human beings.
 For two, you are MY students.
 You are in MY care.
 I want you to learn, but more importantly, I want you to be happy.
 It may not seem that way, when we are deliberating over where a comma belongs in a sentence, or if a character in our text is static or dynamic, but the thing is that I don’t care if you know where the comma goes or if you know the difference between a protagonist and an antagonist unless all is well with you.
 I know you have more things to worry about than English class.

 I wish my students knew that I worry about them.
 I worry that they get enough sleep or that they suffer from depression or that tests make them anxious or that they might not be getting along with friends or that things might not be totally okay at home.
 I want you to learn, but more than that, I want you to be okay.
 I want to celebrate your victories and help you when you are struggling.
-I can’t fix everything for everyone, but I will try.
 If you reach out, I’ll be there for you.

 I wish my students knew that when they say things like “That rule is dumb because …” that many times I agree with them.
 Some rules were put in place so long ago and they are kept in place because that’s what’s always been done and no one thought to change it.
 Sometimes rules are put in place because a small group of people screwed up one time and as a reaction, a new rule was born.
 Those ARE dumb reasons for rules.
 Sometimes I don’t like rules, but I understand why some of them need to exist.

 I wish my students knew that I WANT them to question authority.
 (They just need to learn to do it in an effective—usually respectful—way.)
 Those who question the status quo are who keep the world honest and push the world to change for the better.
 Comply when you need to get by, but push back when something in your gut doesn’t feel right.
 I want you to seek fairness and stand up for the underdog.
 If you are the underdog, know that I am rooting for you.
-If you are on the fringe, I will be there to support you.
 If you are waving your freak flag, I will wave mine back. 🙂

 I wish my students knew that I’m glad each one of them is in my class because I know I can learn from each of them.
 One of the best things about being a teacher is all of the learning I get to do because of my students.